CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.3.2.2 Mobile Device Management (MDM) .md

 #### SYS.3.2.2.A4 Distribution of basic configuration to mobile devices

 All mobile devices MUST be integrated into the MDM as soon as possible so that they can be configured and managed according to the institution's policies.
-If the devices get the basic configuration, they MUST be in factory condition.
+If the devices receive the basic configuration, they MUST be in factory condition.
 For already used devices, all institution-related data MUST be deleted beforehand.
 A non-MDM terminal MUST NOT be able to access institution information.

 #### SYS.3.2.2.A5 Secure basic configuration for mobile devices

 All mobile devices MUST be configured to adequately meet their protection needs.
 For this, a suitable basic configuration MUST be compiled and documented.
 Details are defined in the specific device modules.

-When mobile devices are handed over to employees, the MDM client MUST already be installed on them.
+When handing over mobile devices to employees, the MDM client MUST already be installed on them.
 Otherwise, the users themselves MUST be able to install the client.

 #### SYS.3.2.2.A6 logging
 The MDM MUST log all security-related events and configuration changes.
 The collected data MUST NOT be viewed by unauthorized persons and MUST be stored unchangeably.
 In addition, legal and internal regulations MUST be adhered to during logging.